HapticDevSys/Fivem_Handling/README.md

 I saw someone selling one similar for $35, so decided to just make my own that lets you be more selective with vehicles.

-So i actually lost the original source code in .net, so i decompiled it into a c# project and uploaded that instead.
+So i actually lost the source code, so ive uploaded the binaries.
+Best i could do

 ## Features